kaczmareka/cern_read_json/README.md

 ## Overview

-This is a repository with implementation of a module in Python, which aims to read a JSON file and create the full dependency graph.
+This is a repository with the implementation of a module in Python, which aims to read a JSON file and create the full dependency graph.

 Implemented by: Agata Kaczmarek